Icermli/the-unix-programming-environment/Chapter02/README.md

 Here is what i find in the `pwd` source code

-Determine the basename of the current directory, where DOT_SB is the result of lstat'ing "." and prepend that to the file name in *FILE_NAME.
+Determine the basename of the current directory, where DOT_SB is the result of lstat'ing "." and prepend that to the file name in `*FILE_NAME`.
 Find the directory entry in `..` that matches the dev/i-node of DOT_SB.
-Upon success, update *DOT_SB with stat information of `..`, chdir to `..`, and prepend "/basename" to FILE_NAME.
+Upon success, update `*DOT_SB` with stat information of `..`, chdir to `..`, and prepend "/basename" to FILE_NAME.
 Otherwise, exit with a diagnostic.
 PARENT_HEIGHT is the number of levels `..` is above the starting directory.
 The first time this function is called (from the initial directory), PARENT_HEIGHT is 1.
 This is solely for diagnostics.
 Exit nonzero upon error.

 ## Exercise 2-4.
 > `du` was written to monitor disc usage.
 Using it to find files in a directory hierarchy is at best a strange idiom, and perhaps inappropriate.
 As an alternative, look at the manual page for `find(1)`, and compare the two commands.
 In particular the command `du -a | grep ...` with the corresponding invocation if `find`.
 Which runs faster?
 Is it better to build a new tool or use a side effect of an old one?